fragarco/abasm/docs/en/abasm.md

 - ORG <memory address>

 Specifies the memory address to be considered as the current address from that point forward for any necessary calculations, such as setting the value of a label.
-Typically, if this directive is used, it appears as the first instruction of the source code, although it's possible to replace it with the Abasm's command line parameter `--start`.
+Typically, if this directive is used, it appears as the first instruction of the source code, although it's possible to replace it with the ABASM's command line parameter `--start`.

 ```
 ORG 0x4000